 Although it may seem like just another obligation, the truth is that compliance with the CRA regulation can become a competitive advantage:

-Plus, keeping your digital exposure under control minimizes the chances of suffering cyber attacks, which cause billions of euros in yearly losses, according to data from Cybersecurity Ventures.
+Plus, keeping your digital exposure under control minimizes the risk of cyberattacks, which cause billions of euros in annual losses, according to data from Cybersecurity Ventures.

 Kartos: your ally in compliance